-In 2016, we have progressed in this area in the following ways:
+In 2017, we have progressed in this area in the following ways:

 - We held a firm-wide seminar on ethical issues in our project work.
 This highlighted to all colleagues the firm's commitment to ensuring that all project work is fully compliant with the UNGC.
-All employees are given the opportunity to opt-out of projects which they personally have an ethical issue with.
-Given the type of work we do, it is very rare for such concerns to arise - As part of the new Managers' training, we highlighted the firm's commitment to CSR.
-This reminded managers of the UNGC framework and the need for employee sensitivity surround ethical issues. - We have implemented a bid review framework, whereby project managers are required to consider explicitly any possible human rights issues when bidding for new work.
-After an initial trial period, we have issued guidance on how to assess the extent of such risks.
-This guidance also makes clear that any project where there is scope for concern need to be considered and approved by the top MC body at Frontier.
-In addition, other colleagues are encouraged to voice any concerns that they may have regarding the compatibility of any project with both these principles and the values of the firm. - Responsibility for monitoring, promoting and communicating our activities in this area has been given to our Corporate and Social Responsibility (CSR) team.
+All employees are given the opportunity to opt-out of projects which personally raise ethical issues.
+Given the type of work we do, it is very rare for such concerns to arise - We have carried out a review of our standard form contracts the terms and conditions used when agreeing contracts for our services - to ensure that all such contracts are consistent with the principles of the UNGC. - We have drafted a supplier code of conduct which sets out the standards we expect of all our suppliers, to ensure that any company we directly work with is compliant with UNGC principles.
+This supplier code of conduct can be found on our website. - Responsibility for monitoring, promoting and communicating our activities in this area has been given to our Corporate and Social Responsibility (CSR) team.

 Frontier has introduced a process for tracking how possible new work has been assessed to help us better understand the risks that we face and ensure that we meet the UNGC principles, including those relating to human rights violations.
-As part of the new bidding review framework, Frontier's project managers are required to report any potential project leads that have been rejected due to concerns that they might conflict with the UNGC principles or out values.
+As part of the new bidding review framework, Frontier's project managers are required to report any potential project leads that have been rejected due to concerns that they might conflict with the UNGC principles or our values.